Economic history of China (1912–1949): Hyperinflation, civil war and the relocation of the republic government to Taiwan

 As the KMT fled, it stripped China of liquid assets including gold, silver, and the country's dollar reserves.
 KMT forces also attempted to firebomb industrial sites, but workers were able to stop them at many such locations.
 By the time the KMT was defeated, commerce had been destroyed, the national currency rendered valueless, and the economy was based on barter.

-Despite years of planning, no offensive to retake the Chinese mainland would ever materialize, with the ROC existing in permanent exile on the island.
+Despite years of planning, no KMT offensive to retake the Chinese mainland would ever materialize, with the ROC existing in permanent exile on the island.
 Taiwan continued to prosper under the Republic of China government and came to be known as one of the Four Asian Tigers due to its "economic miracle", and later became one of the largest sources of investment in mainland China after the PRC economy began its rapid growth following Deng's reforms.